Supported URL Formats for File Operations

 domain%3Buser:password) is not mandatory and any URL reserved character it contains should be escaped using the %-encoding similarly to the semicolon

 %3Bin the example (the semicolon is escaped because it collides with the default CloverDX file URL separator).

 The SMB version 1 protocol is implemented in the JCIFS library which may be configured using Java system properties.
 See Setting Client Properties in JCIFS documentation for a list of all configurable properties.

-The SMB version 2 and 3 protocol is implemented in the SMBJ library which depends on the Bouncy Castle library.
+The SMB version 2 and 3 protocol is implemented in the SMBJ library.

 A sandbox resource, whether it is a shared, local or partitioned sandbox, is specified in a graph under the fileURL attributes as a so called sandbox URL like this:

 path/to/file/file.dat is the path to the resource from the sandbox root.

 A graph does not have to run on the node which has local access to the resource.